ashetonsm/copy-pastapp/README.md

 - [x] Save/load lists
     - [x] Ask if the user would like to overwrite if a list is saved with an existing name.
 - [x] Update current list when items are combined or removed (in addition to when "Copyify!" is clicked)
-- [ ] Add touch support for most browsers
+- [x] Add touch support for non-Safari browsers
     - [ ] Add touch support for Safari
 - [ ] Refine text formatting options
 - [X] Implement read from file